verrazzano/verrazzano/oam-application-operator/examples/bobs-books/README.md

     kubectl expose pod bobs-bookstore-managed-server1 -n bobs-books --port=8011 --target-port=8001 --type=LoadBalancer --name=bobs-orders-lb
     ```

-1. Locate the external IP.
+1. Locate the external IP address.
     ```
     kubectl get service -n "istio-system" "istio-ingressgateway" -o jsonpath={.status.loadBalancer.ingress[0].ip}

     129.146.194.248
     ```

 1. Access the applications.
+In the following examples, replace the IP address with the external IP address assigned to your gateway.

-    1. Open a browser and navigate to Robert's UI at `http://129.146.194.248/` (replace the IP address with the external IP address assigned to your gateway).
+    a.
+Open a browser and navigate to the Robert's Books UI at `http://129.146.194.248/`.

-    1. Navigate to Bobby's UI at `http://129.146.194.248/bobbys-front-end` (replace the IP address with the external IP address assigned to your gateway).
+    b.
+Navigate to the Bobby's Books UI at `http://129.146.194.248/bobbys-front-end`.

-    1. Navigate to Bob's order manager  UI at `http://129.146.194.248/bobs-bookstore-order-manager/orders` (replace the IP address with the external IP address assigned to your gateway).
+    c.
+Navigate to the Bob's order manager  UI at `http://129.146.194.248/bobs-bookstore-order-manager/orders`.

-### Robert Application Details
+### Robert's Books Application Details

-The Robert application consists of a Helidon component and a Coherence cluster component.
+The Robert's Books application consists of a Helidon component and a Coherence cluster component.
 The Helidon component also contains the statically compiled React UI.

-Creating and deploying the Robert application demonstrates three type of OAM resources:
+Creating and deploying the Robert's Books application demonstrates three types of OAM resources:

 - A WorkloadDefinition YAML file needed to register the Coherence CRDs.
-- OAM component definitions for each Robert component, one for Helidon and one for Coherence.
+- OAM component definitions for the Helidon and Coherence cluster components of the Robert's Books application.
 - An OAM application for the overall application deployment.

 #### Workload Definition